Couples Therapy for Gay Men

 I'm more than just my sexuality

 Of course you are.
-However, there are some issues and concerns that are unique to our community and LGBT counseling in California or Colorado can help.
+However, there are some issues and concerns that are unique to our community and LGBT counseling whether in San Francisco or Denver.

 Issues that come up for gay men in couples therapy: